FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 tube = circle.extrude(App.Vector(0, 0, 2))
 ```

 If your circle is hollow, you will obtain a hollow tube.
-If your circle is actually a disc with a filled face, you will obtain a solid cylinder   *
+If your circle is actually a disc with a filled face, you will obtain a solid cylinder:

 ```python